FrostyX/frostyx.github.io/_posts/2019-05-05-vimwiki-diary-template.md

 layout: post
 title: Vimwiki diary template
 lang: en
-categories: fedora vim vimwiki diary org GTD
+tags: fedora vim vimwiki diary org GTD
 ---

 Vimwiki is a plugin for managing personal wiki in your Vim environment.
 It provides a simple way to organize notes and create links between them, manage todo lists, write a diary and have many other useful features.
 In this article, we are going to focus solely on the diary and how to make its usage much smoother.